the-mikedavis/xenium/README.md

 iex> Xenium.ask! url, "getSystemState", ["/"]
 [1, 'current system state', [[['/rosout_agg', ['/rosout']]], [['/time', ['/rosout']], ['/rosout', ['/rosout']], ['/clock', ['/rosout']]], [['/rosout/set_logger_level', ['/rosout']], ['/rosout/get_loggers', ['/rosout']]]]]
 ```

+`call` makes the same call, but allows you to inspect failures.
+It returns a
+tuple `{ :ok, response }` if it's successful and `{ :error, error }` on error.
+The errors are carried over from the HTTPoison and XML-RPC libraries, so playing
+around in iex is the best environment for the `call` method.

 ## Documentation